blackwood-labs/amadeus/android/src/main/libfmod/README.md

 Place the android FMOD libraries here:
  - arm64-v8a/libfmod.so
+ - arm64-v8a/libfmodstudio.so
  - armeabi-v7a/libfmod.so
+ - armeabi-v7a/libfmodstudio.so
  - x86/libfmod.so
+ - x86/libfmodstudio.so
  - x86_64/libfmod.so
+ - x86_64/libfmodstudio.so
  - fmod.jar

-Plce FMOD cpp header files in the 'inc' directory:
+Place FMOD cpp header files in the 'inc' directory:
  - inc/fmod.h
  - inc/fmod.hpp
  - inc/fmod_android.h